tinbka/rmtools/README.md

 ### RMTools
 [github](https://github.com/tinbka/rmtools)

-Collection of helpers for any need: strings, enumerables, Module... hundreds of bicycles, shortcuts you ever wanted to implement is here, optimized for performance.
+Collection of helpers for any need: strings, enumerables, Module... hundreds of bicycles and shortcuts you ever wanted to implement are here, optimized for performance.
-Small dev library (in progress for ever): fast and smart logger, binding explorer, backtrace formatter, all are console-colored.
+Small dev library (constantly in progress): fast and smart logger, binding explorer, backtrace formatter, all are console-colored.
 Started from basic classes, now it contains low-level helpers for ActiveRecord and makes LibXML more jQueryish.

-RMTools is based on opinion that some boiler-plate should be thrown away from Ruby making it more expressive with no (0~10%) performance penalty:
+RMTools is based on opinion that some boiler-plate should be thrown away from Ruby making it more expressive with almost no (<< 10%) performance penalty:

 `hash['id']` -> `hash.id`

 `ary.map(&:id)` -> `ary.ids`

 `ary.map {|h| h['id']}` -> `ary.ids`

 `comments.posts.sorted_uniq_by_id.select_by_user_id(user_id).sum_points` -> `comments.map {|c| c.post}.sort_by {|p| p.id}.uniq_by {|p| p.id}.select {|p| p.user_id == user_id}.sum {|p| p.points}`

+**Code less, do more!**

 ---